chauhanjatin10/chauhanjatin10.github.io/_pages/about.md

 ---

 <!-- ## Academic -->
 Hi!
-I am a Computer Science PhD student at UCLA working with Prof [Wei Wang](http://web.cs.ucla.edu/~weiwang/).
+I am a Masters student in Computer Science (specialization in AI) department at UCLA (To pursue my goals, I decided to quit my PhD at UCLA CS.
+During that time, I worked with Prof [Wei Wang](http://web.cs.ucla.edu/~weiwang/).

 Previously, I worked as a researcher at Google AI in the RAiLS (Robust Algorithms for Learning In Sparse Data Settings) team.

-My research interests broadly include Deep Learning Theory and applications of Machine Learning to Finance. <!---, OOD Generalization and Optimization.  with primary works in spatio-temporal modelling, distribution shifts, fairness and learning from labelled proportions. -->
+My interests broadly span Machine Learning and AI for Finance. <!---, OOD Generalization and Optimization.  with primary works in spatio-temporal modelling, distribution shifts, fairness and learning from labelled proportions. -->

 <!-- Before that, I finished my undergraduate in Computer Science and Engineering at [Indian Institute of Technology, Hyderabad](https://www.iith.ac.in/) where I worked under the supervision of [Dr. Manohar Kaul](https://www.iith.ac.in/~mkaul/).
  -->